WilCF/Inconvenient-Photo-Enlarger/README.md

-Sure, here is a good GitHub README file for the above code:

 # Image to TIFF Converter

 This repository contains a Python script that converts an image to TIFF format and resizes it until it reaches a minimum size.